Annapurna Base Camp Short Trek - 7 Days

 What is a typical day like during the Annapurna Base Camp 7-Day Trek?

-You will not be rigorously trekking throughout the entire day; in fact, you will rest at some tea shops, explore small markets of handicrafts laid out on the trail, take everlasting pictures, capture yourself among the memories, connect with the locals and lose yourself among the mountains.
+You will not be rigorously trekking throughout the entire day; in fact, you will rest at some tea shops, explore small markets of handicrafts laid out on the trail, take everlasting pictures, capture yourself among the memories, connect with the locals, and lose yourself among the mountains.

-Once you reach the tea house and settle in for the night, you will have a few hours to explore the surroundings before your dinner is ready around 6:30 and 7:00 p.m.
+Once you reach the tea house and settle in for the night, you will have a few hours to explore the surroundings before your dinner is ready around 6:30 or 7:00 p.m.
 After dinner, you will have a small briefing as to what to expect for the next day and even communicate with your guide regarding how the experience has been so far.
 Finally, enjoy the rest of the free time as you wish, and go to bed as early as possible to allow your body to get proper rest.

 Is the Annapurna Base Camp safe for trekking?